20th Television: 20th Television (production arm) (1989–1994)

 In 1989, 20th Century Fox Television's functions were taken over by Twentieth Television Corporation, a separate entity from 20th Century Fox.
-Both companies were subsidiaries of News Corporation unit Fox Inc.; the move was made to separate the television productions from the movie studio in order to increase the latter's output.
+Both companies were subsidiaries of News Corporation unit Fox Inc.; the move was made to separate the television productions from the film studio in order to increase the latter's output.

 For the 1989–90 season, 20th Television was distributing programs from Steven Bochco Productions that were aired on ABC.
 The first to come out of the deal was Doogie Howser, M.D., which lasted four seasons on the air.
 Also introduced this season was Alien Nation to the Fox network, as well as Sister Kate for NBC, in addition to The Simpsons.
-In mid-1990, Twentieth Television had sold the sitcom Working Girl to NBC.
-Twentieth Television also offered the variety series In Living Color to the Fox television network, which introduced the talent of stars like Keenan Ivory Wayans and David Alan Grier.
+In mid-1990, 20th Television had sold the sitcom Working Girl to NBC.
+20th Television also offered the variety series In Living Color to the Fox television network, which introduced the talent of stars like Keenan Ivory Wayans and David Alan Grier.

 For the 1990-91 television season, 20th Television sold Working It Out to NBC, and also sold the sitcoms Babes, Good Grief and True Colors to the Fox network.
-Twentieth Television also distributed the show Cop Rock, produced by Steven Bochco Productions for ABC via a development deal.
-Also during this season, Twentieth Television had purchased The Sunday Comics to the Fox television network.
+20th Television also distributed the show Cop Rock, produced by Steven Bochco Productions for ABC via a development deal.
+Also during this season, 20th Television had purchased The Sunday Comics to the Fox network.

-By the 1991–92 season, the Twentieth Television production company sold the comedy Drexell's Class to the Fox network, and distributed the Steven Bochco crime drama Civil Wars to the ABC.
-Twentieth Television also distributed the midseason cartoon Capitol Critters, a joint production between Hanna-Barbera and Steven Bochco, to ABC in the spring of 1992, along with the Fox comedy Stand By Your Man, which was part of a contract between Twentieth Television and British producer WitzEnd Productions.
+By the 1991–92 season, the 20th Television production company sold the comedy Drexell's Class to the Fox network, and distributed the Steven Bochco crime drama Civil Wars to ABC.
+20th Television also distributed the midseason cartoon Capitol Critters, a joint production between Hanna-Barbera and Steven Bochco, to ABC in the spring of 1992, along with the Fox comedy Stand By Your Man, which was part of a contract between Twentieth Television and British producer Allan McKeown's WitzEnd Productions.